OfficialTeamUIX/UIX-Lite/README.md

 * DO NOT USE ON AN UNMODIFIED XBOX.
 It won’t work, and you'll brick your Xbox.
 Make sure you have a modchip or softmod installed that doesnt rely on the dashboard files to boot.
 * DO NOT DELETE YOUR ORIGINAL MS DASHBOARD FILES.
 SIMPLY REPLACE THE EXISTING FILES WITH THE MODIFIED FILES ONLY.
 KEEP ANY UNMODIFED FILES.
-* Download Visual XIP from the Tools page.
+* Download VisualXIP from the Tools page.
 * Copy the unmodified 5960 Dashboard files to a directory on your computer.
 * Create a folder in that directory called "UIX Configs" and place config.ini and Icons.ini inside.
-* Use Visual XIP or the Binary Patcher to patch the xboxdash.xbe to allow modified xips and to add F & G partition support.
+* Use VisualXIP or the Binary Patcher to patch the xboxdash.xbe to allow modified xips and to add F & G partition support.
-* Use Visual XIP or WinXip to modify the xips in your xboxdashdata.185ead00 directory with the updated source files from the github repository.
+* Use VisualXIP or WinXip to modify the xips in your xboxdashdata.185ead00 directory with the updated source files from the github repository.
 * Copy your now "modified" 5960 Dashboard files via ftp to the root of the C partition on your Xbox.

 ## Configuration and Use

 * You can customize the Main Menu, Launcher Menu, and other settings in-dash by navigating to Settings>UIX Settings.
 * When configuring the Main Menu, advanced users can enable Advanced Mode.
-When this is enabled, selecting a setting will bring up the xbox onscreen keyboard for custom input instead of using the built-in toggles.
+When this is enabled, selecting a setting will bring up the Xbox onscreen keyboard for custom input instead of using the built-in toggles.
 * When configuring the Launcher, you may define both the “Title” for a content type and the relative “Path(s)” to the content for up to eight launcher menu items.
 The Launcher will scan the relative paths provided on each partition and compile a list of the subdirectories found.
 The name of these subdirectories should correspond to the name of the title and contain the title's default.xbe.
 Use a semicolon as a separator when defining multiple relative paths to like content.
 * You can fast scroll most menus by pressing Left/Right on the directional pad to PageUp/PageDown.
 * To re-launch a recently launched title, simply press the X button while in the Launcher menu.
 * You can assign a QuickLaunch path to each of the A, B, X, and Y buttons.
 To active the QuickLaunch feature, while in the Main Menu hold both triggers and press the assigned button.

- NOTE: The xbox onscreen keyboard does not allow you to enter an empty text string.
-Therefore, to delete an entry just enter an single "x" and select Done.
+ NOTE: The Xbox onscreen keyboard does not allow you to enter an empty text string.
+Therefore, to delete an entry just enter a single "x" and select Done.

- NOTE: The xbox onscreen keyboard is limited to 31 charaters.
-So, if you need more characters, just enter as much as you can and select Done.
+ NOTE: The Xbox onscreen keyboard is limited to 31 characters.
+So, if you need more characters, just enter as much as you can and select "Done".
 Then edit it again and some of the text will be moved into the title bar and you can add more text.

 ## Language Support